Home

 20132014201520162017201820192020202120222023500MW 1,000MW 1,500MW

-Businesses and households must register with the National Energy Regulator of South Africa (Nersa) when they want to feed into the grid electricity they have generated themselves.
-To register they also must have a connection approval letter from the licensed electricity distributor in their municipality.
-In 2022 Nersa registrations began to increase and surged in 2023 with five big wind farms and five solar projects with installed capacity of 100MW or more among 31 new applications.
+Businesses and households are required to register with the National Energy Regulator of South Africa (Nersa) when they want to feed electricity that they have generated themselves into the grid.
+In 2022 registrations began to increase and surged to 31 new applications in 2023.
+These included five big wind farms and five solar projects with installed capacity of 100MW or more.

 Extra capacity could be unlocked via a new curtailment framework that allows for some wasted electricity, and by leveraging modern grid-enhancement technologies and big batteries, yet these interventions will only go so far.